appscode/blog/content/post/loki-setup-kubedb/index.md

   - kubernetes
 ---

 For many years, logs have been an essential part of troubleshooting application and infrastucture performance.
-For Kubernetes, logging mechanism becomes more crucial to manage and monitor services and infrastructure.
+In Kubernetes, logging mechanism becomes more crucial to manage and monitor services and infrastructure.

 In this post, we are going to give you a full setup guide about how you can setup Grafana Loki for collecting logs from KubeDB pods and how you can generate alert based on those logs.